-Many of the same people that are calling for religious freedom protection are also resisting constitutional recognition of our First People.
+Many of the same people that are calling for religious freedom protection are also resisting constitutional recognition of our First Nations People.
 They say we are all Australians and no-one should be given special consideration – unless they are religious, in which case they want to be exempt from the laws of the land.

 Religious people want protection from discrimination enshrined in law but want to ignore the laws that offer that same protection for people of diverse sexuality.

 They want to ignore the marriage equality law and teach their children that it is evil.
 They don’t just want religious schools to teach that – they mounted a concerted campaign against the optional Respectful Relationships program in state schools.

 They insisted that we have religious chaplains in state schools to reinforce their message.
 Parents have to go to the trouble of asking for their children to be excluded from scripture classes rather than the other way around.

 One state school principal sent home a note advocating Special Religious Education saying “The potential to develop moral and ethical positions within a framework of Christian values should not be underestimated in today’s world.”